lklint/azure-workshop/Day 2/02 - Data/02 - Data - Steps.md

 then delete the line `services.AddDbContext<UrlShortenerContext>(options => options.UseSqlite("filename=shorturls.db"));`

-Run locally with Cosmos emulator

-Publish to Azure CosmosDB, run it there, inspect data in Azure.
+Run the project to test out the new Url Shorterner with added Azure goodness.
+Add a new URL.

+Open the Cosmos DB Emulator Data Explorer using the Windows tray icon.
+Find the URL you just created.

+Check in your changes, wait for the pipeline to complate in Azure DevOps and then create a new URL on the Azure Web App instance.
+Inspect the data in Azure to make sure that it worked.